SirJonthe/retro3d/README.md

 ### Binary space partitioning (BSP)

 Non-convex graphical objects are recursively split in half until the resulting geometry consists only of convex pieces.
-These pieces, together with their respective splitting plane are stored in a binary tree that, in combination with a view frustum, can be used to discard geometry outside of the hull and determine what order to draw the visible pieces so that they do not overlap.
+These pieces, together with their respective splitting plane are stored in a binary tree that, in combination with a view frustum, can be used to discard geometry outside of the view and determine what order to draw the visible pieces so that they do not overlap.

 [![Video](https://i.imgur.com/veW5Lzd.png)](https://i.imgur.com/b8MPBS7.mp4 "Binary space partitioning (VIDEO)") _Click image for video_

+The software renderer traverses the geometry in accordance with the painter's algorithm (not in accordance with the reverse painter's algorithm) and uses a mask lock pixels from being drawn more than once.

+The BSP tree can be used to accelerate ray tracing against geometry by testing for intersections as they sequentially occur along the ray's travel path.

 While BSP trees are common practice the difficulty lies in creating a well balanced tree that does not go needlessly deep.